angular/angular/aio/content/guide/reactive-forms.md

 </code-example>

 The `submit` event is emitted by the `form` tag using the native DOM event.
-You trigger the event by clicking a button with `submit` type.
-This allows the user to press the **Enter** key to submit the completed form.
+You trigger the event by clicking an <input> element with a `submit` type, or a <button> element with a type other than 'button'.
+This also allows the user to press the **Enter** key to submit the completed form.

 Use a `button` element to add a button to the bottom of the form to trigger the form submission.